Glodok (Transjakarta)

 Glodok is a Transjakarta bus rapid transit station located in Mangga Besar, Taman Sari, West Jakarta, Indonesia, serving Corridor 1.
 It is located nearby Glodok, the oldest Chinatown in Jakarta and also an administrative village (kelurahan) within Taman Sari.

 Building and layout

-Glodok BRT station is currently operating with a temporary structure since 15 January 2022.
-It is located in front of Harco Glodok, approximately 100 m away from the original structure, which had been demolished for the ongoing Jakarta MRT construction.
-The temporary structure also features supporting facilities such as automated ticket machines, restrooms, a prayer room, and a lactation room.
-Unlike the original one that used a bridge, the current building utilizes a pelican crossing for access.
+The Glodok BRT station has been operating with a temporary structure since 15 January 2022.
+It is located in front of Harco Glodok, approximately 100 metres (110 yd) from the original structure, which was demolished for the ongoing Jakarta MRT construction.
+The temporary structure also features supporting facilities such as automated ticket machines, restrooms, a prayer room (musala, already exists in the original building), and a lactation room.
+Unlike the original building, which used a bridge, the current building utilises a pelican crossing for access.